quackquackhonk/ctfp/README.md

 Working through the challenges from Category Theory for Programmers by Bartosz Milewski

-I'm using Rust because I want to force myself to use Rust to learn it (as opposed to being lazy and using P*thon).
+I'm using racket to implement the challenges in the assignment, because why not?